edwinoti/Sauce/README.md

   - pip install -r requirements.txt

 3. Run the automation
- - For the API tests use below command: pytest -m api
+ - For the API tests use command: pytest -m api

- - For the UI tests use below command pytest -m "not api"
+ - For the UI tests use command pytest -m "not api"

- - For both API and UI use below command to run pytest
+ - For both API and UI use command to run pytest

-4. View Test Report use below commands open tests/reports/report.html         # Mac start tests/reports\report.html        # Windows
+4. View Test Report use commands open tests/reports/report.html         # Mac

+   start tests/reports\report.html        # Windows

-5. To view failure screenshots go to directory tests/screenshots
+6. To view failure screenshots go to directory tests/screenshots